Kristallnacht: The terrifying prelude to the Holocaust

 The night of November 9th is typically considered to be the beginning of Kristallnacht, although violence had begun in some cities earlier in the day.

-The attacks began around dusk and continued through the night into the early morning hours of November 10th.
+As a result, the attacks then began around dusk and continued through the night into the early morning hours of November 10th.

 Mobs of Nazi supporters roamed through Jewish neighborhoods, destroying homes and businesses and attacking Jews on the street.

-The windows of these stores were smashed, and the contents were looted.
+The windows of stores were smashed, and the contents were looted.

 One of the most notable attacks took place in the city of Nuremberg, where a synagogue was burned to the ground.